 Built in 1611, Matsue Castle stands as one of only a dozen castles in Japan that have survived centuries of fires, earthquakes, and battles.
 Inside, you can explore displays of authentic samurai swords and take in the view of the city from the castle tower.
 In addition to cherry blossoms, the tranquil gardens grow camellias, azaleas, and apricot trees.

 Along with Himeji and Osaka Castles, Kumamoto Castle is one of the most beloved destinations in Japan.
 Unfortunately, an earthquake damaged the massive fortress in 2016, and it’s still under repairs.
 Despite the scaffolding, Kumamoto is still one of the most beautiful castles in Japan and well worth the visit.
-In October 2019, a viewing plaza will open, and construction is scheduled to end in 2021.
+In October 2019, a walkway to the main keep opened, and construction is scheduled to end in 2021.

 Before Okinawa became a Japanese prefecture in 1879, it was the Ryukyu Kingdom.
 At Shuri Castle, you can learn about Ryukyu’s history and culture.
 Walking through the multiple gates, you’ll immediately notice how the vibrant colors and intricate decorations greatly contrast to mainland Japan’s architecture.
 In the main keep, you can see historical artifacts and a replica of the king’s throne and crown.